MEAD, John H. 1123. Private

 MURPHY, Timothy.
 1649.
 Private, Private Army Service Corps M/405027, Private Royal Fusiliers G/59064

 MURRAY, A. C. MajorMURRAY, Eric Moray.
-966. 'C' Company.
-Private and arrived in France 22/04/1915 .
-Commissioned as a Second Lieutenant in the KEH 15/04/1917 and then Lieutenant.
-Sniper who had a lucky escape when a shot by a German sniper passed down the barrel of his own rifle as he was about to take a shot.
-Born in South Australia 13/05/1894 and died 23/07/1953 .
-A series of his letters to his fiancee Miss Jean Knox whilst in the KEH are held by the Australian War Memorial.
-They contain little detail of his military service but provide an interesting insight into the hopes for peace and a return to 'normal' lives.
+966. Private.
+Lieutenant.
+Australian.
+'C' Company.
+Arrived in France 22/04/1915 and commissioned as a Second Lieutenant in the KEH 15/04/1917 later Lieutenant.
+A sniper who had a lucky escape when a shot by a German sniper passed down the barrel of his own rifle as he was about to take a shot.
+Born in North Adelaide, South Australia 13/05/1894 and died 23/07/1953.
+A series of his letters to his fiancee Miss Jean Marjorie Knox whilst in the KEH are (held by the Australian War Memorial) whom he married on 17/02/1918 in Manhattan, New York, USA.
+The letters contain little detail of his military service but provide an interesting insight into the hopes for peace and a return to 'normal' lives.

 MURRAY, Hon.
 Arthur Cecil.
 Major